ragnvald/qdgc/readme.txt

-QDGC tables delivered in geopackage file(s)
+QDGC tables delivered in geopackage file
 - - - - - - - - - - - - - - - - - - - - - -
 QDGC represents a way of making (almost) equal area squares covering a specific area to represent specific qualities of the area covered.
 The squares themselves are based on the degree squares covering earth.
 Around the equator we have 360 longitudinal lines , and from the north to the south pole we have 180 latitudinal lines.
 Together this gives us 64800 segments or tiles covering earth.

 Within each geopackage file you will find a number of tables with these names: